 Timekeeping and attendance

 Good workforce management doesn’t just take the future into account, but also the day-to-day.
 Are your employees showing up on time on a regular basis?
 Do they often miss or swap shifts?
 Are they reliable?
 Who’s clocked in and making the most sales?
-Having time clock software can get employees on the job sooner, make it easier to track employee attendance in real time, and ensure your payroll is accurate.
+Having a time clock app can get employees on the job sooner, make it easier to track employee attendance in real time, and ensure your payroll is accurate.

 Employee performance and satisfaction